sendinblue/bigtable-access-layer/example/README.md

 go run main.go
 ```

-it will insert some data in the table and then print the result of two `count` aggregations.
+it will insert some data in the table and then print the result of two `count` aggregations + two mapped events.
 Feel free to edit the code to see how it works and run some tests on your own.